Malta Shipping Company

 Shipping companies are subject to corporate tax at the normal domestic rate.
 However, if a ship is owned by a shipping company that is registered in Malta, or by an organisation recognised by the Maltese Authority, then it is entitled to certain benefits.

-- No further tax shall be charged or payable on any gain arising on liquidation, redemption, cancellation, or any other disposal of shares, securities or any other interest, including goodwill, held in any licensed shipping organization.
+- No further tax shall are payable on any gain arising on liquidation, redemption, cancellation, or any other disposal of shares.
+This also includes including goodwill, held in any licensed shipping organisation.

-- Also no tax shall be payable by any person on interest or other income payable to him in relation to any financing of the operations provided for under the MSA with regards to the objectives a shipping corporation may pursue, or to the financing of any ship of not less than 100 net tonnage.
-Maltese Shipping Company dividends distributed to the corporate shareholders are also exempt from tax if such dividends are distributed out of gains or profits derived from the ownership or operation of a tonnage tax ship.
+- Also, no tax shall be payable by any person on interest or other income payable to him concerning any financing of the operations provided for under the MSA with regards to the objectives a shipping corporation may pursue, or for financing any ship of not less than 100 net tonnage.
+Maltese Shipping Company dividends distributed to the corporate shareholders are also exempt from tax if such dividends come out of gains or profits derived from the ownership or operation of a tonnage tax ship.

-- Any non-resident officers or employees of licensed shipping organisations, and the organisation in their respect, shall be entitled to be exempt from the provisions of the Social Security Act.
+- Any non-resident officers or employees of licensed shipping Company in Malta, and the organisation in their respect, shall be entitled to be exempt from the provisions of the Social Security Act.

-There shall also be no duty chargeable in accordance to the Duty on Documents and Transfers Act in respect of:
+There shall also be no duty chargeable per the Duty on Documents and Transfers Act in respect of:

 - The issue or allotment of any security or interest of a licensed shipping organisation

 - The registration of any mortgage or other charge over or concerning any ship or licensed shipping organisation.

 - Any transfer or discharge thereof, and receipt relative thereof and any assignments granted in connection therewith; or